guerrerocarlos/graphql-lambda/README.md

 ### Define GraphQL Schemas

-Following the same GraphQL SDL setup as in [graphql-lambda-sdl-example](https://github.com/guerrerocarlos/graphql-lambda-sdl-example) code, define your Schemas and subscriptions in a file called `schema.ts`
+Following the same GraphQL SDL setup as in [graphql-lambda-sdl-example](https://github.com/guerrerocarlos/graphql-lambda-sdl-example), define your Schemas and subscriptions in a file called `schema.ts`

 ```ts
 import { pubSub, withFilter } from "../lambda";